-Tom Yum Gai is Thai hot and sour soup.
-It often includes either chicken or shrimp, and gets its spice from nam prik pao (Thai chili paste) and Thai bird's eye chiles, and the sour from lime juice.
+Tom Yum Gai (Tom Yam Gai) is Thai hot and sour chicken soup.
+It gets its spice from nam prik pao (Thai chili paste) and Thai bird's eye chiles, and the sour from lime juice.
 This recipe is easy to make when craving this beloved Thai favorite.

 Ingredients for Tom Yum Gai

 - Kaffir Lime Leaves: These are the actual leaves from the kaffir lime tree, and are very common in Thai cooking.
 You can purchase them fresh or dried.
 Fresh kaffir lime leaves can be frozen for longer shelf-life, and are my personal preference for this soup.
 You can also try dried kaffir lime leaves.

 - Galangal: This is a root closely related to ginger and turmeric.
 Dried galangal is inferior to fresh, but is easier to source and still works well.
 Just make sure you allow some time to soak them in water before starting your soup.
 You can also substitute fresh ginger for the galangal, although it's not as authentic.

 - Lemongrass: Lemongrass comes in stalks, and features a lemony scent and flavor.
 It’s common these days at many supermarkets, and is found with the other fresh herbs.
 It also freezes really well, so if you buy more than you need just toss the excess in a freezer bag for next time.